xv1t/notes/linux/samba/smb.conf2.md

 directory mask = 0775
 ```

-Default all new files and directories was owned by `nobody:nogroup` with default create mask `0755`
+For guests default all new files and directories was owned by `nobody:sambashare` with default create mask `0755`.
+For login users, user own of created file or folder was `username`.

 # Group access